+'''

 dnf install elements-devel elements-alexandria-devel

+'''

 Elements is a C++ and CMake framework.
-It is capable of managing the dependencies of the projects that are based on it, as long as it knows where to find them.
+It is capable of managing the dependencies of projects based on CMake as long as it knows where to find them.
 By convention, this location usually is ~/Work/Projects, but you can choose any other.